Rei-SwitchBot/faq/en-us/Others.md

 2. Malfunction or Serious Product Quality Issues.

 Please read the Manual first before you set up and use your product.
-In the meantime, you can refer to the FAQ page of our official website or ask for assistance via “Feedback” via the SwitchBot App.
 If you have encountered malfunction or product quality issues that affect the use of your product, please contact us within 30 days of receipt of shipment.

 *Note: Any item that is damaged through customer misuse or is missing parts due to customer tampering cannot be returned or refund.